microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="goals"></a>
 ## Goals

-The Azure Web Apps plugin has only one goal: `webapp:deploy`, which is bounded to the `deploy` phase.
+The Maven Plugin for Azure Web Apps has only one goal: `azure-webapp:deploy`.

 Goal | Description
 --- | ---
-`webapp:deploy` | Deploy artifacts or docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.
+`azure-webapp:deploy` | Deploy artifacts or docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.

 <a name="usage"></a>
 ## Usage

-To use the Azure Web Apps plugin in your Maven Java app, add the following settings for the plugin to your `pom.xml` file:
+To use the Maven Plugin for Azure Web Apps in your Maven Java app, add the following settings for the plugin to your `pom.xml` file:

    ```xml
    <project>